New England National Scenic Trail: History

 On March 30, 2009, the New England Scenic Trail was officially designated by United States Public Law 111-11 Section 5202.
 This section defines the trail as extending from Long Island Sound in Guilford, Connecticut, to the Massachusetts / New Hampshire border.
 But it also encourages talks with New Hampshire officials and municipalities so as to enable future expansion to Mount Monadnock in New Hampshire.

 Since the designation in 2009 there have been two significant changes to the trail.
 In 2010, a north-south connector (the Menunkatuck Trail) was built from the southernmost point on the Mattabesset Trail section, extending eleven miles south in Guilford, Connecticut.
 In 2012 and 2013 the remaining four miles to Long Island Sound was completed, primarily traversing the historic central downtown Guilford district south to the town harbor.

 Also, in Massachusetts in 2012 and 2013 22 mi of the NET's Metacomet-Monadnock trail sections were re-routed.
 These sections (Massachusetts' NET sections 10-14 and part of 15) had been interrupted for a number of years due to issues where the MM passed through private land (from just northeast of the Holyoke Range north to Massachusetts' Wendell State Forest).
 These NET/MM sections generally parallel both U.S. Route 202 and the western shore of Quabbin Reservoir.
 The re-routed section (MA NET 10 - Belchertown, MA) from the eastern descent of the Holyoke Range to the Scarborough Pond Conservation Area now constitutes the longest "road walk" on the Massachusetts portion of the NET.

+In 2023, the National Park Service recognized the trail as a unit of the National Park Service.
+Two other national scenic trails, the Ice Age Trail and the North Country Trail, also became the country’s newest units of the National Park Service.